Indigo-Digital/bynder-shopify-integration/PROGRESS_REVIEW.md

 - ✅ Retry failed assets (all or transient only)
 - ✅ Error categorization display (Transient/Permanent badges)
 - ✅ Retry status indicators and notifications
+- ✅ Asset thumbnails and preview in Files page
+- ✅ Search and filter functionality (by asset ID, tags, sync type)
+- ✅ Pagination for large asset lists
+- ✅ Direct links to Shopify Files and Bynder

 ### 7. Deployment Infrastructure ✅